 Keeping existing customers engaged and satisfied is the fastest way to capture low-hanging revenue, which are opportunities that require minimal effort but yield significant financial returns.

-There are a number of reasons why a customer might churn, but we’ve outlined five of the most common ones to help you build a strategy to combat them.
+Within these two churn types, there are specific triggers that cause customers to leave.
+We've outlined five of the most common drivers to help you build a strategy to combat them.
 Let’s take a look.

 Churn isn't something you should wait for.
 There are ways to spot it early.
 For example, early warning signs of churn include decreased product usage, fewer logins, and negative customer feedback.
 Churn prediction models, customer health scores, and churn risk assessments can help businesses proactively identify at-risk customers.
 By tracking user behavior and engagement metrics, companies can intervene before customers decide to leave.